 My first diet, when I was nearly 13, I counted calories.
-Somewhere I learned 3500 calories equals a pound so I became obsessed at cutting back on the little energy rascals so I could lose weight.
+Somewhere I learned 3500 calories equals a pound, so I became obsessed with cutting back on the little energy rascals so I could lose weight.

-Later in life, I learned calorie counting was never really proven to work.
-Some Parisian mathematician/physicist, way back in the 1700’s, came up with the idea, and everyone went with it—I mean everyone.
+Later in life, I learned calorie counting never really proved to work.
+Some Parisian mathematician/physicist, way back in the 1700s, came up with the idea, and everyone went with it—I mean everyone.

-An author, Dr. Zoe Harcombe, PhD, who I first heard as a guest on a Podcast (I’m a podcast junky if you don’t already know) I’ve followed for the past few months, sounded almost like she mimics me when she discussed her work and books, with regards to calories, food addiction, hypoglycemia, and auto immune deficiencies.
+An author, Dr. Zoe Harcombe, PhD, who I first heard as a guest on a Podcast (I’m a podcast junky if you don’t already know) I’ve followed for the past few months, sounded almost like she mimics me when she discussed her work and books, regarding calories, food addiction, hypoglycemia, and auto immune deficiencies.

 Dr. Zoe Harcombe is a researcher, author, blogger and public speaker in the field of diet and heath, with a PhD in public health nutrition.
 A few of her books include: Stop Counting Calories Start Losing Weight, The Diet Fix, The Harcombe Diet, Why Do You Overeat?, just to name a few.

-I woke up from my calorie counting stupor somewhere near my early 40’s, and never looked back, and gratefully maintained the exact same weight, with normal 1 to 2 pound fluctuations all these years.
+I woke up from my calorie counting stupor somewhere near my early 40s, and never looked back, and gratefully maintained the same weight, with normal one to two-pound fluctuations all these years.

 The reason I stopped going up and down in weight was because I stopped counting calories and started counting healthy foods, in a balanced way, and made sure it was whole and real.

-I made sure my foods were eaten in a balanced manner for each meal.
-For example, I might have poached eggs, a cup of cooked grits, teaspoon or two of butter, an orange, yogurt, and almond milk for my tea.
+I made sure I ate my foods in a balanced manner for each meal.
+For example, I might have poached eggs, a cup of cooked grits, a teaspoon or two of butter, an orange, yogurt, and almond milk for my tea.